 Little sketches or drawings may be necessary to document changes in plans.
 These shifts on the agreed plan should always be documented on the construction daily log so that everything progresses as expected.

-A photograph is worth a thousand words, which means that sometimes photos are better off with telling the story than writing everything down.
+A photograph is worth a thousand words, which means that sometimes photos are better off telling the story than writing everything down.

 Material and equipment that is being ordered

-Just like documenting when materials and equipment arrive, people both on the field and the boardroom need to know when those two are being ordered.
+Just like documenting when materials and equipment arrive, people both on the field and in the boardroom need to know when those two are being ordered.
 This will let everyone know that these items will be arriving sooner than later.